gbermudez2/CTF-Writeups/picoCTF/Some Assembly Required 1/README.md

 There's a suspiciously named file.

-I open terminal, download the file using *wget http://mercury.picoctf.net:40226/JIFxzHyW8W*.
+I open terminal and download the file using *wget http://mercury.picoctf.net:40226/JIFxzHyW8W*.

 Using the *cat* command on the file reveals the flag.